 The Invisible Dome: How the Urban Heat Island Amplified Paris’ June Extremes

 As Europe experiences severe summer heatwaves, attention often focuses on peak daytime temperatures.
 However, for residents of major metropolises like Paris, a significant risk emerges after the sun goes down.
-The Urban Heat Island (UHI) effect—a phenomenon where concrete, asphalt, and dense infrastructure absorb and trap heat—prevents cities from cooling off at night.
+The Urban Heat Island (UHI) effect—a phenomenon where concrete, asphalt, and dense infrastructure absorb and trap heat—reduces nighttime cooling in cities.

 The Geography of Heat